ihbrune/Anti-DoS-Valve/README.md

 3. In the `server.xml`, the valve must be configured inside the corresponding HOST element (see the example below)
 4. Logging should be enabled so that at least messages about blocked accesses are logged (this is already the case in the standard configuration)

-The valve is now active!
+The valve is active now!

-A test of the function can be carried out on a non-existent URL, so that there is no disturbance of the real applications.
-To do this, you set very low thresholds, and then performs quick reloads on the test address directly in the web browser until the valve blocks your requests.
+A test of the function can be carried out on a non-existent URL, to avoid any influence on the real applications.
+For the test, you set very low thresholds, and then performs quick reloads on the test address directly in the web browser until the valve blocks your requests.
 This sample configuration can be used for such a test:

         <Valve className="org.henbru.antidos.AntiDoSValve"
                 alwaysAllowedIPs=""